PaulKinlan/paul.kinlan.me/content/2016-07-04-organisers-persective-on-progressive-web-app-dev-summit.markdown

 I am very keen to see developers build Progressive Web Apps, however in many cases developers don't get there overnight.
-If you are building a new app, great, you could probably follow the AppShell model and get a great experience quickly, however I am certain that 99.9% of developers live with existing legacy code bases and projects and to that effect
+If you are building a new app, great, you could probably follow the AppShell model and get a great experience quickly, however I am certain that 99.9% of developers live with existing legacy code bases and projects so you will need to do things progressively and incrementally.
+I wanted to try and address this in the event so we tried to answer the following questions.

 Sites, Pages and Apps should be: